learn-academy-2020-charlie/week-1-assessment-cynavago/interview-questions.md

 1. What is a function?
 Why would you use one?

   Your answer:
   Functions are reusable pieces of code.
 Can have lots of different code inside such as arguments.
-They are like a giant umbrella of information and you can name each function.
+They are like a giant umbrella of information.
+You can name each function.

   Researched answer:
   Functions are blocks of code designed to perform a particular task.
 It is excevited when "something" invokes it.
 It always returns an output, can be used many times, and should be as generic as possible.